wolvessoftware/dailz/README.md

 # Dailz

-> The best way to create the future, is to plan it.
+> The best way to predict the future, is to plan it.

 ## Setup